 Given the potential happenings that may lead to an insurance claim, every policy naturally comes with terms and conditions.
 Be sure to read this in detail so you’re fully aware of your rights before you travel.

-A policy will likely cover or compensate you for lost or stolen luggage caused by an airline or thief.
-But not any high-value jewellery or electrical items.
-Travel insurance will rarely cover you for a misfortune deemed your fault.
+A policy will likely cover or compensate you for baggage loss or stolen luggage caused by an airline or thief.
+But not any valuable items like jewellery or electrical items.
+Travel insurance coverage will rarely cover you for unforeseen events that are deemed your fault.
 So, be just as responsible whilst away as you are at home.

 Learn more with our article on What does travel insurance NOT cover?

-What is the difference between trip and travel insurance?
+– What is the difference between travel and trip insurance?

-Sometimes used interchangeably, trip insurance should specifically refund the cost of your holiday should you need to cancel it.
-Travel insurance covers almost any other eventuality and may include trip insurance within an overall policy.
+Sometimes used interchangeably, trip insurance should specifically refund the trip cost should you need to cancel it.
+Travel insurance covers almost any other eventuality and may include trip insurance within a basic policy.

 Travel insurance covers most aspects of the hotel as part of any holiday.
 The most likely scenarios include receiving a refund in the event of a cancellation.
 Or compensation if a flight delay eats into your hotel time.

-Travel insurance can cover flight cancellations, delays, and missed connections.
-Such benefits are not usually standard and are included in comprehensive travel insurance policies.
+Yes, it can cover the cost of cancellation fees, delays, and missed connections for flights.
+Such benefits are not usually standard and are included in comprehensive policies.

-The best way to avoid any unpleasant surprises when travelling is to know your rights when it comes to travel insurance.
-Never assume that a policy will cover you for a specific occurrence or activity – double-check the terms and conditions.
-Look for both inclusions and exclusions and if anything remains a grey area, speak to your insurer before you travel.
+The best way to avoid any unpleasant surprises when travelling is to know your rights regarding your insurance policy.
+Never assume that an insurance policy will cover you for a specific occurrence or activity – double-check the terms and conditions and ask plenty of questions to your insurance provider.
+Look for both inclusions and exclusions, and if anything remains a grey area, speak to your insurance company before you travel.